 Copyright & Policies

-The Emory Corporate Governance and Accountability Review (ECGAR), an Open Access journal, is published once a year.
+The Emory Corporate Governance and Accountability Review (ECGAR), an Open Access journal, is published twice a year.
 ECGAR welcomes the submission of manuscripts for consideration for publication.

 ECGAR publishes manuscripts that focus on topics related to the journal’s mission statement.